fixlancer/gitSearch/README.md

 Around 4:11 pm (WAT), I began the process of creating screens and connecting the APIs, which ended up taking approximately 7 hours, 50 minutes, and 23 seconds.

 The entire project was completed within a span of 9 hours, with the final completion time being at 12:02 am on August 5, 2023 (WAT).

+PS: The src folder i thought i uploaded it earlier, didn't know it wasn't added during the upload.
+I just noticed and uploaded it again hence the reason the date it was uploaded is different from the rest.
+I'm very sorry about this.
+Thanks